liatrio/autogov-workflows/README.md

 ## Verification and VSA Generation

-The `autogov-verify` tool performs comprehensive attestation verification and generates Verification Summary Attestations (VSA) that include policy evaluation results.
+The `autogov` tool performs comprehensive attestation verification and generates Verification Summary Attestations (VSA) that include policy evaluation results.
 This consolidated approach combines signature verification, policy evaluation, and VSA generation in a single step.

 ### Attestation Format